Changes in British English pronunciation during the twentieth century

 quarter of the century.

-The phoneme remains very variable both between speakers and within the
+The phoneme remained very variable both between speakers and within the

 encouragement to those who refer to her as having Cockney features) but

-the closest variants appear to be waning in inconspicuous speech.
+the closest variants appeared to be waning in inconspicuous speech.

 (iii) In the same period a